michaelpetty/React-Hooks-Refactor/README.md

 #### Mini Lab
 Your turn!
 Update loadMore to change the value of maxDisplay in state when the button is clicked.

-1. Add new variables maxDisplay and setMaxDisplay to the returned values from useState() with default value from props.maxDisplay.
+1. Add new variables, maxDisplay and setMaxDisplay, by destrucuturing the returned values from a useState() call with a default value from props.maxDisplay.
 1. In loadMore uncomment the console.log and add a new line to use setMaxDisplay to increase the state value of maXDisplay by 3.

 *Open the react dev tools and select the ProductList component from the available components to see how the button updates the maxDisplay state!*